omarlasheen1998/Embedded-Systems-Graduation-Project-/Omar Lasheen/SPI/README.md

 * you have to clear the chip select pin for the slave that want to listen to the master.

+* the clock of the spi is already defined in the library as 1/24 of the clock frequency.
+In order to change it, you have to edit this part in the library according to the datasheet.

 * you can use the SPI debugger on proteus to see what you actualy received on the master and the slave with this simple explanation:
 ```
 1. all numbers appearing are in hexadecimal format